Advertiser Disclosure

 Card Application

 The card application process is the same for secured and unsecured cards.
 You must be 18 years or older to apply for a card and provide personal details (i.e., name, address, social security number, etc.).
 However, the key difference is that you’ll also remit funds for the required security deposit before the card can be activated.
-While this may sound similar to a prepaid debit card, this card’s activity gets reported to the major credit bureaus, a key distinction that can improve your credit score if you make on-time payments.
+While this may sound similar to a prepaid debit card, this card’s activity gets reported to the major credit bureaus, a critical distinction that can improve your credit score if you make on-time payments.
 You will receive your card within a few days or weeks of paying the security deposit, depending on the issuer.

 Refundable Security Deposit